In This Guide — 20 Strategic Topics

 Pricing opacity: Broadcom provides lump-sum proposals without unit pricing breakdowns.
 No public price lists for many acquired products.
 Customised per-client pricing makes comparisons difficult.

-TCO over term: Don't fixate on upfront discount.
+TCO over term: Don’t fixate on upfront discount.
 A 60% discount on a bloated bundle could be far worse than 20% off a right-sized set.
-Include maintenance, support, migration services in comparisons.
+Include maintenance, support, and migration services in comparisons.

-Shelfware is endemic with Broadcom's broad bundles and large minimum commitments.
-Broadcom's "no refunds" stance makes prevention critical.
-Unused modules, excess VMware subscriptions, idle CA tool capacity all drain budget.
+Shelfware is endemic with Broadcom’s broad bundles and large minimum commitments.
+Broadcom’s “no refunds” stance makes prevention critical.
+Unused modules, excess VMware subscriptions, and idle CA tool capacity all drain budget.

 True-down at renewal: Contracts may allow true-ups (adding) but not reductions mid-term.
 Treat renewal as the true-down opportunity.
 Scale usage down before renewal to avoid renewing at a higher baseline.